rohan-bhautoo/PHP-Symfony-Guide/README.md

 For local development, the most convenient way of running Symfony is by using the local web server provided by the symfony binary.

 ##### Using Symfony CLI to use Local Web Server
-Download the binary file of the CLI [here](https://github.com/symfony-cli/symfony-cli/releases/download/v5.4.20/symfony-cli_windows_386.zip) and extract the execution file to your project directory.

 ```shell
 # Run server in background with -d